Check out these simple whole30 healthy dinner ideas for the family with kid-friendly recipes for healthy meal

 NIGHT 4: ROASTED WHOLE CHICKEN AND VEGETABLES

 For the chicken: I removed the liver and giblets and placed it in a baking dish.
 Drizzled it with coconut oil (or butter if not on the whole 30), sprinkled it with salt, pepper, and Italian seasonings, and baked it at 400 degrees for an hour or until the chicken was no longer pink.

 I cut carrots into slices and tossed them in coconut oil and salt, I threw them in the oven with the chicken.
 I also threw in a bunch of sweet potatoes and let it all bake.

-After we finished dinner I picked all the remaining chicken off the bones and stuck all the bones into the instant pot to make some bone broth.
-I added the peels of the carrots, a onion core, celery leaves, 1 tablespoon of apple cider vinegar, and 6 cups of water.
+After we finished dinner, I picked all the remaining chicken off the bones and stuck all the bones into the instant pot to make some bone broth.
+I added the peels of the carrots, an onion core, celery leaves, 1 tablespoon of apple cider vinegar, and 6 cups of water.
 I turned it on the soup setting for 120 minutes and let it go.
-When it was finished I stained the bones off and used the broth for my next meal.
+When it was finished, I strained the bones off and used the broth for my next meal.

 NIGHT 5: BEEF STEW IN THE INSTANT POT

 NIGHT 6: WHOLE 30 DINNER ON THE GO

-On the sixth day we were out and about for the day and I had to pack a lunch and dinner.
-I pan seared two large steaks and cut it into slices.
-I packed hard boiled eggs, sliced carrots, apples, oranges, avocados, and almond and raisins.
+On the sixth day, we were out and about for the day, and I had to pack lunch and dinner.
+I pan-seared two large steaks and cut it into slices.
+I packed hard-boiled eggs, sliced carrots, apples, oranges, avocados, and almond and raisins.

 NIGHT 7: BBQ AND VEGETABLES